 Collections

 The Loyola University Chicago Archives & Special Collections is home to approximately 15,000 linear feet of archival collections and over 21,000 rare books.
-Archival collections include records from the University’s administration, schools and colleges, and departments; Samuel Insull and related collections; Jesuit educators; Catholic organizations; Chicago history; political cartoons; and the papers of former U.S. Congressmen Dan Rostenkowski and Henry J. Hyde.
-Special Collections include the Rare Book Collection; Jesuitica Collection; an Edward Gorey collection; History of Medicine collection;and the Michalak 19th century British caricature and satire collection.
+Archival collections include the unviersity archives with records documenting Loyola's administration, schools and colleges, and departments and programs; and special collections including Samuel Insull and related collections; Jesuit educators; Catholic organizations; Chicago history; political cartoons; and the papers of former U.S. Congressmen Dan Rostenkowski and Henry J. Hyde.
+Special Collections include the Rare Book Collection; Jesuitica Collection; an Edward Gorey collection; history of Medicine collection;and the Michalak 19th century British caricature and satire collection.

 University Records

-University records are organized by their creating office, whether it is the office of the President or the History department, and can be found on the A to Z: University Archives list.
-Not all sections of university records are available for research and not all finding aids for available collections are online.
+University records are organized by their creating office, whether it is the office of the President or the History department.
+The A to Z: University Archives list is arranged according to College/School and department, and provides links to finding aids for those records that are open for research.
+Not all university records are available for research and not all finding aids for available collections are online.

 Special Collections

-Special Collections focus on the following areas: Samuel Insull; Catholic organizations; Jesuit educators; entertainment arts; faculty collections; political cartoons; satire and caricature; Edward Gorey; US Congressional papers, specifically Dan Rostenkowski and Henry J. Hyde.
-Finding aids for Special Collections can be found at A to Z: Special Collections.
+Special Collections areas focus on Samuel Insull; Catholic organizations; Jesuit educators; entertainment arts; faculty papers; political cartoons; satire and caricature; Edward Gorey; and government and politics.
+The A to Z: Special Collections list provides links to finding aids for those collections that are open for research.

 Collections by Subject